horihiro/Azure-portal-plus-ChromeExtension/README.md

 By storing filter string on inputting/updating on each list view, this can restore the filter string on the list view when opening the list view again.

+## 7. Open in the preview portal (v0.0.8 or later)  (Experimental)

+When your resource is opened in `portal.azure.com`, you can open it in `preview.portal.azure.com` from the context menu, and vice versa.

 # Try this

 ### From Chrome Web Store